 Contact the Department of Public Safety at ext.
 3333 or the Department of Environmental Health and Safety at ext.
 3494.

 No. The Motor Vehicle Use Policy specifically prohibits third-parties from operating a Motor Vehicle.
-If there are circumstances where there is a perceived business need for a third-party to operate a Motor Vehicle (e.g. a spouse or volunteer participating in a trip) please contact Chris Neronha in the Office of General Counsel (x 5728; firstname.lastname@example.org) at least thirty days in advance of any such need to discuss possible accommodations.
+If there are circumstances where there is a perceived business need for a third-party to operate a Motor Vehicle (e.g., a spouse or volunteer participating in a trip), please contact Rachel Nuzzo in the Office of General Counsel (x 5582; firstname.lastname@example.org) at least thirty (30) days in advance of any such need to discuss possible accommodations.

 Instructions (for both students & employees)

-All persons driving a 10 or 12 passenger van for Roger Williams University should be familiar with the handling characteristics of the vans and familiar with the following safety tips:
+All persons driving a 9-12 passenger van for Roger Williams University should be familiar with the handling characteristics of the vans and familiar with the following safety tips:

 MINIMIZING ROLL OVERS